 If a table does not have a primary key, or the primary key is not the

 Int type and you do not want to generate a randomly distributed primary key ID, TiDB provides an implicit

 _tidb_rowid column as the row ID.
 Generally, when you do not use the

 _tidb_rowid column are also monotonically increasing, which might causes hotspots too.
 Refer to

-SHARD_ROW_ID_BITS for more details.
+SHARD_ROW_ID_BITS description for more details.

 To avoid the hotspot problem in this situation, you can use

 PRE_SPLIT_REGIONS when creating a table.
 For more details about

 SHARD_ROW_ID_BITS is used to randomly scatter the row ID generated in the

 PRE_SPLIT_REGIONS is used to pre-split the Region after a table is created.